-Understand how the mental health of marginalised communities is affected by changes in their ecosystems
+How is the mental health of marginalised, land-dependent communities affected by changes in their ecosystems?

-Understand the role that historical and contemporary violences faced by these communities plays in their lived experience of solastalgia.
+How do historical and contemporary violences faced by marginalised, land dependent communities feature in their lived experience of solastalgia?

 *A developing field of global health solastalgia is defined as the emotional or existential suffering caused by environmental change.